pottmar/ACT-test/pages/mydoc/regulatory.md

 {% include image.html file="ACT_Structure.png" url="https://raw.githubusercontent.com/pottmar/ACT-Documents/master/ACT_Structure.png" alt="Structure" caption="This is a sample caption" %}

+{% include image.html file="helpapi.svg" url="http://idratherbewriting.com/documentation-theme-jekyll/mydoc_help_api/" alt="Building a Help API" caption="A help API provides a JSON file at a web URL with content that can be pulled into different targets" max-width="600" %}

 ## ACT Site Responsibilities
 Each ACT site is expected to adhere to the following: